 Return on equity = Net Income / Shareholder’s Equity

 This ratio is expressed in the form of rupees.

-The reason for why this factor is so important is because it contains information about several factors, such as:
+The reason why this factor is so important is that it contains information about several factors, such as:

 - Leverage (which is the debt of the company)